1908 Summer Olympics: Events

 American John Taylor was a member of the winning medley relay team, making him the first African-American athlete to win an Olympic gold medal.
-Times for the winning team were United States (3:29.4): William Hamilton-200 metres (22.0), Nathaniel Cartmell-200 metres (22.2), John Taylor-400 metres (49.8), and Melvin Sheppard-800 metres (1:55.4).
+Times for the winning team were United States (3:29.4): William Hamilton, 200 metres (22.0); Nathaniel Cartmell, 200 metres (22.2); John Taylor, 400 metres (49.8); and Melvin Sheppard, 800 metres (1:55.4).
 Less than five months after returning from the Olympic Games in London, Taylor died of typhoid fever on 2 December 1908 at the age of 26.

 The budget of the organising committee showed a cost of £15,000; over one-third was labelled "entertainment expense".
 Donations were the major source of revenue; only 28% of income derived from ticket sales.
 Total receipts of £21,378 resulted in organisers claiming a profit.
 Construction of the White City Stadium, which cost the government about £60,000, was not counted.

 Sports

-22 sports, representing 110 events in 24 sporting disciplines, were contested.
+Twenty-two sports, representing 110 events in 25 sporting disciplines, were contested.
 A golf tournament had also been planned but it was cancelled a few days before it was scheduled to start.
-Swimming, diving and water polo are considered three disciplines of the same sport, aquatics.
+Swimming, diving, and water polo are considered three disciplines of the same sport, aquatics.
 At the time, tug-of-war was part of athletics and the two different football codes (association and rugby (union)) were listed together.
-The International Olympic Committee now considers tug-of-war a separate sport, as well as referring to association football as simply "football" and to rugby union as "rugby".
+The International Olympic Committee now considers tug-of-war a separate sport as well as referring to association football as simply "football" and to rugby union as "rugby."
 In one of seven cycling events (cycling sprint) no medals were awarded.
 The sailing program was open for a total of five sailing classes, but actually only four sailing events were contested.
 The number of events in each discipline is noted in parentheses.

+Cycle polo, glima and pistol dueling were demonstration sports.